attrace/homepage/about/about.md

 </div>

-## Vision
+## Vision and Mission

-We believe that “word-of-mouth” marketing drives an enormous value towards web3 projects and ecosystems.
-Furthermore, it tremendously helps the space grow by fueling mainstream adoption.
-Very often, those who are active in the space spread the word about the projects and tokens they believe in, or even recommend them to their friends, family or communities.
+The Attrac team believes that “word-of-mouth” marketing drives significant value towards web3 projects and ecosystems.
+Further, it helps the space grow by fuelling mainstream adoption.
+Often, those who are active in the space, spread the word about the projects and tokens they believe in, or even recommend them to their communities, friends or family.

-Web3 brings opportunities to channel value directly to those who contribute to the projects and creators by “spreading the word” about them.
-Up to this point there was no way to properly measure that contribution, the added value, and the reputation of the actors.
+Web3 brings opportunities to channel value directly to those who contribute to the projects and to creators by “spreading the word” about them.
+Up to now, there has been no way to properly measure that contribution, the added value, and the reputation of the actors.

-Therefore, Attrace is on its mission to create the first connected and trustless “word-of-mouth” ecosystem for web3.
-Whether communication happens via web2 channels (i.e. Twitter, Websites), web3 channels or via Metaverse, the protocol will be able to capture the value of “word-of-mouth” marketing that leads to web3 activity.
+The Attrace mission is to create the first connected and trustless “word-of-mouth” ecosystem for web3.
+Whether communication happens via web2 channels (i.e., Twitter, Websites), web3 channels or  Metaverse, the protocol will be able to capture the value of “word-of-mouth” marketing that leads to web3 activity.
 The network of Oracles observes and captures the value of user acquisition in web3 that happens via link sharing (creating social graphs in web3).

-We believe in a future where web3 will be connected across multiple networks and social channels where many new asset classes will be tokenized.
-Furthermore, we expect endless opportunities for synergy with “word-of-mouth” marketing.
+The Attrace team envisions a future where web3 will be connected across multiple networks and social channels, and where many new asset classes will be tokenized.
+Furthermore, the team expects abundant opportunities for synergy with “word-of-mouth” marketing.
 Imagined and designed as a blockchain and token agnostic protocol, Attrace aims to unlock “word-of-mouth” marketing potential across the entire blockchain universe.